We got lots to do here still ahead on the EIB network.

 A change in plans here, Mike.

-You have audio soundbite 17.
+You have Audio Soundbite 17.

 Yes, I see it just now being handed to you.

-All right, folks get this.
+Folks, get this.

 Bridget Bardot's back in the news.

-She's turned into big animal rights wacko.
+She's turned into a big animal rights wacko.

-And she has called on the French government to halt the reported use by fishermen on the island of reunion of live puppies and kittens as shark bait.
+And she has called on the French government to halt the reported use by fishermen on the island of Reunion of live puppies and kittens as shark bait.

 She said it's imperative that the government does something to end this practice.